IanthineR/FriendlyFire/README.md

 Latest update:

-Will no longer be updating/uploading .csv file.
+Spreadsheet now includes imdb ratings (imdb_rating is the value out of 10 | imdb_scaled is (imdb_rating)/2 to keep rating scale continuous | n_ratings is the number of users who contributed to the imdb rating)

 ---
 Previous updates

+Will no longer be updating/uploading .csv file.

 May 2, 2020 - simplified code so weekly rating plots are easier to find.